zkmkarlsruhe/baton/README.md

     pd/client.pd <-UDP-> baton.py <-WS-> html/client/index.html

 First start baton, then start the clients.
-If the html client was started first, reload the page to restablish the connection.
+If the html client was started first, reload the page to reestablish the connection.

 To connect clients running on different computers, you may need to change the websocket and/or UDP address and port values.